Disney Cruise Cruise Ships by Size and Age

 The oldest Disney cruise ship is the Disney Magic.

 Disney Magic was the first vessel in Disney Cruise Line’s fleet and entered service in 1998.
-Although the ship is more than 20 years old, it receives regular updates and refurbishments to keep it fresh for passengers.
+Although the ship is over 20 years old, it receives regular updates and refurbishments to keep it fresh for passengers.

 Are New Disney Cruise Ships Better?

 Newer Disney cruise ships feature better technology, more activities, modern facilities, and updated decor.
-While old vessels are refreshed every three to five years, they simply don’t compare to the range of amenities and features offered by newer cruise ships.
+While old vessels are refreshed every three to five years, they don’t compare to the amenities and features offered by newer cruise ships.

 Besides technology, the most significant difference between old and new Disney cruise ships is the vast number of Disney properties represented on the ship.
-While all Disney cruise ships feature Mickey Mouse, only the latest vessels feature themed amenities and characters from Frozen, Marvel, and Star Wars.
+While all Disney cruise ships feature Mickey Mouse, only the latest cruise ships feature themed amenities and characters from Frozen, Marvel, and Star Wars.

 What Was the First Disney Cruise Ship?